LabKey/gitHubActions/merge-release/README.md

-# git-sync
+# merge-release

-Sync a given branch with a remote using git merge --ff-only
+Merge a pull request created by the `branch-release` action.